-- Hebel recommends in all cases the preferred use of Dulux[®] AcraTex[®] coatings systems defined within this document. - NB: Where other manufacturer's coating systems are applied to Hebel external walls these coatings systems must be warranted by the coating manufacturer as appropriate for coating an AAC substrate.
-As a minimum, alternate manufacturers must verify and warrant coating system conformance to the properties defined below.
+- Hebel recommends the use of a three layer coating system.
+The coating manufacturer must ensure they have evidence of suitability of their coating system over the Hebel substrate. - Where other manufacturer's coating systems are applied to Hebel external walls these coatings systems must be warranted by the coating manufacturer as appropriate for coating an AAC substrate.
+As a minimum coating manufacturers must verify and warrant coating system performance to the properties defined below.
+Coating application rates and film thickness must comply with (or exceed) the coating system manufacturer's minimum specifications.